What to Expect on a Youth Work Placement

 Start Your Journey in Youth Work

 Youth work is one of the most rewarding career paths in the community services sector.
-As a Youth Worker, you support young people through life’s challenges — empowering them to make positive choices, build confidence, and engage with their communities.
+As a youth worker, you support young people through life's challenges, helping them make positive choices, build confidence, and connect with their communities.

-Whether you’re studying a Certificate IV in Youth Work (online) or a Diploma of Community Services, your placement helps you grow into a capable, ethical, and compassionate professional — ready to make a difference.
+Whether you're studying a CHC40421 Certificate IV in Youth Work, a CHC40321 Certificate IV in Child, Youth and Family Intervention, or a CHC52021 Diploma of Community Services, your placement helps you grow into a capable, ethical, and compassionate professional, ready to make a difference.

 Why Placements Matter in Youth Work